RedPitaya/Documentation/appsFeatures/command_line_tools/utils/streaming_util.rst

 .. note::

-    Streaming always creates two files:
+    Streaming always creates three files:

-        *   The first stores of streamed data
+        * The first stores the streamed data
-        *   The second stores the data transfer report
+        * The second stores the log of the streaming process.
+        * The third stores the log of lost packets during streaming.

 Data streaming
 ----------------

 Once the streaming server is running, you can start streaming data from ADC and to DACs of the Red Pitaya board.
-For more information, please refer to the :ref:`Data stream control application <streaming_top>` documentation.
+For more information, please refer to the
+:ref:`Data stream control application <streaming_top>` documentation.

+|

 Source Code
 ------------